island-is/island.is/libs/nest/config/README.md

 }
 ```

-Add the config as optional in the module:
+Add the config as optional in the module.

 ```ts
 import { ConfigModule } from '@island.is/nest/config'